Logo-bma

 • No enhancement, obscuring, or misrepresentation of data.

-• Adjustments (brightness/contrast) must apply globally and be disclosed.
+• Adjustments (brightness/contrast) must be applied globally and disclosed.

 • Original data must be provided upon request.